LivelyKernel/lively4-seminars/RE2018/project_5/README.md

 Every visualization requires a special form of data.
 E.g. a bar chart requires a name for every bar and a value to set the bar heights.
 The name can be a string or a number (a primitive) and the value must be a number.
 But a radial tree requires completely different parameters.

-Therefore for every visualization type, the corresponding parameters are displayed that can be chosen by the user.
+For that reason, for every visualization type, the corresponding parameters are displayed that can be chosen by the user.
 As already mentioned, each parameter requires a specific type of data.
 Therefore the user can only select suitable fields for each parameter.

 Radial trees or simple trees can display the data down to deeper levels of the hierarchy of the data.
-By typing in the name of a field of an object the user can choose the desired field that is used on every level of the data hierarchy for the rendering.
+By setting the value to a name of a field of an object, the user can choose the desired field that is used on every level of the data hierarchy for the rendering.
 The data explorer will then rename these fields to the required value by the visualization.

 ## Implementation